Synthetixio/js-monorepo/v3/docs/docs/technical-reference/smart-contracts.md

 function getPositionCollateral(uint128 accountId, uint128 poolId, address collateralType) external view returns (uint256 collateralAmount, uint256 collateralValue)
 ```

-Returns the amount and value of the collateral associated with the specified staking position.
+Returns the amount and value of the collateral associated with the specified liquidity position.

 Call this function using `callStatic` to treat it as a view function.
 collateralAmount is represented as an integer with 18 decimals.